 Wim van der Helm

 Wim van der Helm is a tintyper and a professional documentary photographer.
 He is alumni from the documentary photography class at the International Center of Photography ICP in New York and received a Helge Hummelvoll Scholarship from the University of Missouri School of Journalism.
-During his time at the ICP in New York he was the assistant of Eli Reed at Magnum Photos.
-Wim van der Helm is the winner of the fotodocs contest of the Museum Boijmans Van Beuningen in Rotterdam.
-His work is being exhibited internationally.
+During his time at the ICP in New York he was the assistant of Eli Reed at Magnum Photos and worked closely with Brian Young in his black-and-white lab in Manhattan on non-digital analogue photo projects.
+Wim van der Helm is winner of the fotodocs contest of the Museum Boijmans Van Beuningen in Rotterdam.
+His work has been published in Newspapers, Books and Exhibitions internationally.

 Steeve Henchoz

-Steeve Henchoz is a photo- and videographer with a wide background visual arts.
-Recently Steeve has been specializing in vintage black and white processes involving large format cameras and wetplate collodion on glass and alternative materials.
+Steeve Henchoz is a photo- and videographer with a wide background visual arts - working in the field for decades.
+Recently Steeve has been specializing in vintage black and white processes involving various large format cameras and wetplate collodion on glass and alternative materials.

 Frequently Asked Questions